Authored by the expert who managed and guided the team behind the Tanzania Property Pack

 What are typical buyer closing costs for houses in Tanzania right now?

-Buyer closing costs for houses in Tanzania typically total 3% to 8% of the purchase price, depending on deal complexity and whether financing is involved.
+When buying a house in Tanzania, the estimated total closing costs for buyers typically run between 3% and 8% of the purchase price, with the range depending on deal complexity and whether any arrears need clearing before transfer.

-The main closing cost categories in Tanzania include legal and conveyancing fees (1% to 2% of purchase price), stamp duty and document duties, property searches and valuation fees, and clearance of any land rent or property rate arrears.
+The main closing cost categories for house buyers in Tanzania include legal and conveyancing fees (usually 1% to 2% of the price), stamp duty and document registration fees, property searches and valuation reports, and any outstanding land rent or local rate arrears that the seller has not settled.

 We cover all these costs and what are the strategies to minimize them in our property pack about Tanzania.